 8. The cost of the climate cult

 Climate crusader Al Gore makes millions of dollars from companies that depend on government subsidies that he personally lobbies to perpetuate.
-In 2006 he announced that the climate ‘tipping point’ was 10 years away, but two years later he announced that it was still 10 years away.
+In 2006 he announced that the climate ‘tipping point’ was still 10 years away, and two years later he announced that it was still 10 years away.
 Prince Charles, another climate clown, proclaimed in 2009 that we had 100 months (8⅓ years) to prevent climate catastrophe, while James Hansen declared that we had four years, and UK prime minister Gordon Brown announced that we had just 50 days.
-In 2015 Prince Charles announced that the climate apocalypse had been postponed to 2050.
+In 2015 Prince Charles announced that the climate apocalypse had been postponed to 2050, but in 2019 he changed his mind again and proclaimed that we had only 18 months to solve climate change and save the world (telegraph.co.uk).
 In 2007 Rajendra Pachauri, then chief of the IPCC, declared: ‘If there’s no action before 2012, that’s too late.’
 2012 came and went without disaster, but disaster did strike three years later when Pachauri had to resign following a sex scandal.

 Armageddon postponed (again) ...

 The climate change panic has more to do with politics, prestige and the power of money than with objective science.
 The emails leaked during the 2009 Climategate scandal exposed the efforts by a well-funded clique of alarmists to manipulate science to fit the catastrophist narrative, and to silence and sideline scientists with opposing views (see Climategate).
 Geologist Bob Carter (2015) writes: